mathielo/dst-dedicated-server/README.md

 Set up dedicated servers for DST easily with Docker containers.
 The purpose of this project is to have DST servers up and running with the bare-minimum necessary setup, leaving the "work" to customize your sever the way you want :)

+## :construction: Important notice

+Currently the game is autosaved once each (game) day.
+Stopping the containers **DOES NOT SAVE THE GAME**.
+This is a desired feature to be implemented further down the road.

+For now you ma manually save your game by using the console command `c_save()` when playing in your server as the admin.

 ## Installation

 For better performance, it's recommended to use Linux to host the containers.
 Recommended distro: **Debian 9**.
 Instructions will be focused for a Linux installation, but it should be easy to adapt to other OSs.